Skip to main content

 Everyone sees the same numbers, and everyone knows what those numbers mean.

-It’s required for:
+XBRL is required for:

-- Tax filings, bank disclosures, and other national compliance requirements in some jurisdictions
+• Tax filings, bank disclosures, and other national compliance requirements in some jurisdictions.

-Many companies now use iXBRL (inline XBRL), which blends human-readable and machine-readable formats in a single file.
+Many companies now use iXBRL (Inline XBRL), which blends human-readable and machine-readable formats in a single file.

 So instead of creating a separate report just for machines, you tag the same report that your investors and board members see.